 1How can I avail of medical services in Hong Kong?

-I am currently employed as a Foreign Domestic Worker (FDW)
+I am currently employed as a Migrant Domestic Worker (MDW)

-FDWs who are legally employed in Hong Kong are considered “Eligible Persons” and have access to subsidized medical services at public hospitals.
+MDWs who are legally employed in Hong Kong are considered “Eligible Persons” and have access to subsidised medical services at public hospitals.

 You will need a copy of the medical certificate confirming your pregnancy with the expected date of delivery.